celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Contract with imports](./images/contract_with_imports.png)

-- **ReentrancyGuard.sol**   - Is used to secure our contract against a attack vector called **reentrancy**, you can read more here [Reentrancy Attack in Smart Contracts](https://www.geeksforgeeks.org/reentrancy-attack-in-smart-contracts/)
+- `ReentrancyGuard.sol` is used to secure our contract against an attack vector called `reentrancy`.
+You can read more about this attack in smart contracts [here](https://www.geeksforgeeks.org/reentrancy-attack-in-smart-contracts/).
-- **EIP712.sol**            - Is use to sign the transaction in a secure way following the latest signature standard **EIP712** [What is EIP712 and how to use it](https://medium.com/metamask/eip712-is-coming-what-to-expect-and-how-to-use-it-bb92fd1a7a26)
+- `EIP712.sol` is used to sign transactions in a secure way following the latest signature standard `EIP712`.
+You can read more about `EIP712` and how to use it [here](https://medium.com/metamask/eip712-is-coming-what-to-expect-and-how-to-use-it-bb92fd1a7a26).

-For our contract to has access to the contracts we imported, we need to inherit from them, to do so we will change the contract line by:
+To ensure that our contract has access to the imported contracts, we need to inherit from them.
+To do so, we will change the contract line to:

 ```js
 contract CeloMultiSig is ReentrancyGuard, EIP712 {